Our use of Cookies

 For further information about how to identify and prevent foulbrood disease, please read our advisory leaflet on foulbrood disease of honey bees, or visit our Diseases and Pests pages.

-There are two exotic pest threats, the Small Hive Beetle (Aethina tumida) and Tropilaelaps spp. mites, which are notifiable throughout Europe and are therefore subject to statutory surveillance and control measures.
+There are two exotic pest threats, the small hive beetle (Aethina tumida) and Tropilaelaps spp. mites, which are notifiable in the UK and are subject to statutory surveillance and control measures.
 For more information about these pests, please visit our Exotic Pests page.